alvivar/teleboxel/README.md

 # Teleboxel

-_Aims to be_ a Boxel server in Rust (Tokio) to create Minecraft-like multiplayer games.
+_Aims to be_ the fastest Boxel websocket server in Rust (Tokio) to create Minecraft-like multiplayer games.

 Work in progress!

+## Goals

+-   The fastest way to sync voxels and player positions with WebSockets
+-   Simple handcrafted protocol
+-   Just vital dependencies (Tokio, Axum, fastwebSockets)